arati-1/submodule-testing/README.md

 # submodule-testing
-this repo was created to test submodule concept of GitHub
+this repo was created to test submodule concept of GitHub.